 Take a Day Trip to Sian Ka’an Biosphere Reserve

-If you can make it to only one place around Tulum, please make it this one.
 The Sian Ka’an Biosphere Reserve is recognized as a UNESCO World Heritage Site because of the great diversity in flora and fauna.
 It’s located to the south of Tulum – when Tulum ends, Sian Kaan starts.

-When I say that this is one of the best places to visit in Tulum, is because here you’ll find deserted white beaches fringed by palms, the bluest water ever (seriously – it’s the best water I’ve ever seen in the WORLD!), and ruins hidden in the jungle.
-You will be able to spot dolphins, crocodiles, turtles, manta rays, and flamingos.
-Sounds pretty dreamy, doesn’t it?
+When I say that this is one of the best places to visit in Tulum?
+It’s because it’s home to deserted white beaches fringed by palms, the bluest water ever (seriously – it’s the best water I’ve seen in the WORLD!), and ruins hidden in the jungle.

 Just to have a clearer idea, check out this drone video taken by my friend Raphael.